Secure CheckoutPersonal information is secured with SSL technology.

 The book also includes applications of the unified potential field system, such as studying deep structure, searching hydrocarbon and ore deposits, localizing buried water horizons and rockslide areas, tectono-structural mapping of water basins, and classifying archaeological targets.
 It is an ideal and unique resource for geophysicists, exploration geologists, archaeologists and environmental scientists.

-- Clearly demonstrates successive stages of five geophysical potential field analysis for different geological and environmental targets
+- Clearly demonstrates the successive stages of geophysical field analysis for different geological and environmental targets

 - Demonstrates the possibilities for rapidly and effectively interpreting anomalies, receiving some knowledge of modern wavelet, diffusion maps and informational approach applications in geophysics, and combined gravity-magnetic methodology of 3D modeling

 - Includes text of the Geological Space Field Calculation (GSFC) software intended for 3D combined modeling of gravity and magnetic fields in complex environments